-TABLE OF CONTENTS
+TABLE OF CONTENTS.

-Ι. GENERAL 01
+١. GENERAL OVERVIEW 01

-П. HIRING PRACTICES 04
+11. PRE-EMPLOYMENT CONSIDERATIONS 04

 III.
 EMPLOYMENT CONTRACTS 06

 IV.
 WORKING CONDITIONS 08

 V. ANTI-DISCRIMINATION LAWS 10

 VI.
-SOCIAL MEDIA AND DATA PRIVACY 11
+SOCIAL MEDIA AND DATA PRIVACY 12

 VII.
-AUTHORIZATIONS FOR FOREIGN EMPLOYEES 12
+AUTHORISATIONS FOR FOREIGN EMPLOYEES 14

 VIII.
-TERMINATION OF EMPLOYMENT CONTRACTS 13
+TERMINATION OF EMPLOYMENT CONTRACTS 15

 IX.
-RESTRICTIVE COVENANTS 18
+RESTRICTIVE COVENANTS 21

-Х. RIGHTS OF EMPLOYEES IN CASE OF A TRANSFER

-OF UNDERTAKING 19
+Χ. TRANSFER OF UNDERTAKINGS 23

 XI.
-TRADE UNIONS AND EMPLOYERS ASSOCIATIONS 20
+TRADE UNIONS AND EMPLOYERS ASSOCIATIONS 24

 XII.
-OTHER TYPES OF EMPLOYEE REPRESENTATIVE BODIES 21

-XIII.
-SOCIAL SECURITY / HEALTHCARE /

-OTHER REQUIRED BENEFITS 22
+EMPLOYEE BENEFITS 26

-I. GENERAL
+I. GENERAL OVERVIEW

-1. Introductory Paragraph
+1. INTRODUCTION

 Portuguese labour law is highly protectionist.
 Its rules and principles apply both to individual employment relationships and to collective bargaining agreements, which endow trade unions with an important role, particularly in business areas or industries where said agreements are applicable on a broader scale as a result of government extension measures.
 In 2009 the Labour Code (originally issued in 2003) underwent a relevant reform.
-This resulted in more flexible solutions, namely on work time organization issues.
+This resulted in more flexible solutions, namely on work time organisation issues.
 From 2011 onwards, in view of the austerity package measures, a number of relevant changes were also introduced.
 Reductions to the severance compensations due in case of redundancy and reductions to extra work pay.
 Some of these measures were changed in 2016 under a tendency to withdraw some of the previously applied austerity provisions (e.g. national holidays that had been suspended were put back in place in 2016).

-2. Key Points
+2. KEY POINTS

-- A relevant reform to labour law took place in 2009 and additional relevant changes were introduced after 2011 with important impact on employee rights and obligations. - Two of the most striking features of Portuguese law are probably the variety of its sources and the level of protection it grants employees. - Collective bargaining agreements are entered into at regional, national or industry level, between the unions and employers' organizations or on company or multiple company levels between the unions and the relevant employing companies. - The scope of application defined in a collective bargaining agreement may be extended, after its entry into force, by a government extension act.
+- A relevant reform to labour law took place in 2009 and additional changes were introduced after 2011.
+These reforms had a significant impact on employee rights and obligations. - Two of the most striking features of Portuguese law are probably the variety of its sources and the level of protection it grants employees. - Collective bargaining agreements are entered into a regional, national or industry level, between the unions and employers' organisations or on company or multiple company levels between the unions and the relevant employing companies. - The scope of application defined in a collective bargaining agreement may be extended, after its entry into force, by a government extension act.
 In such cases, the provisions of the extended collective agreement, depending on the extension terms, will apply either in a specific region or at a national level, to all companies operating in the relevant business sector or industry and employees at their service (regardless of such employees being union affiliated).

-3. Legal Framework
+3. LEGAL FRAMEWORK